June 11, 2020 Musicology 2 Comments

 Here are the notes to “Highest In The Room’s” two-measure guitar part.
 It’s okay if you don’t read music.
 Just look it over, paying attention to the notes in black and ignoring the ones in red for now.
 These two measures just repeat over and over and over.

 The notes in black, without exception, form two “arpeggios.”
-All are played in steady eighth notes, and in this repetitive order.
+All are played in steady eighth notes and repetitive order.

 What is an arpeggio?
 “Arpeggios” are the individually and sequentially played notes from a chord.
 If you think about a folk guitar player, it’s the difference between strumming the strings of a chord all at once versus picking the strings individually.